 Geocortex Workflow enables you to automate your custom business processes so you can include them in your web mapping applications.
 A workflow represents one such automated process.
 For example, a municipality could build a workflow that finds flood-damaged tax parcels within an area requested by the user.
 Or an oil and gas company could build a workflow that locates anomalies in a pipeline and ranks them by severity, allowing the engineers to intelligently schedule the repair work.

 Workflows often guide the user through a number of steps to accomplish a particular task, gathering input from the user, operating on the input, presenting interim results, prompting for more input, and so on until the task is complete.
-To accomplish a task, you can perform sophisticated spatial analysis, query databases, manipulate the map and its features, and more.
+To accomplish a task, you can perform sophisticated spatial analysis, query databases, manipulate a map and its features, and more.

 Activities are the building blocks of a workflow.
 Each activity represents a unit of work.
 For example, there is an activity to set a map's extent, an activity to perform geocoding, and an activity to gather input from the user.
 In all, Geocortex Workflow provides over 200 activities for building workflows.

 The Toolbox in Geocortex Workflow Designer lists the available activities.
 To build a workflow, you drag activities from the Toolbox onto the design surface and connect the activities into a flowchart.
 The completed flowchart represents the process that the workflow automates.
 Each activity is a step in the process.

 Most activities have inputs—the values that the activity operates on—and outputs—the results of the activity's operations.
 When you add an activity to a workflow, you customize the activity by configuring the activity's inputs.
 The outputs are computed when the workflow runs.

 Forms allow end users to enter information for the workflow to operate on.
 For example, a workflow that locates an address for the user would include a form where the user enters the address.